 Cofession: my notebooks aren't quite pristine.
 There are coffee spills, crumpled pages, and peeling labels.
 That's okay.
 Great ideas aren't always neat and tidy.

 Eugen Ruge has this to say about notebooks in his wonderful novella, Cabo de Gata:

 "...there was a time when even prosperous people didn't have laptops, there was even a time before the laptop and before the cell phone, and although I write exclusively on a laptop now...that time was my time, and I am afraid I shall belong to it all my life, the way others identify themselves with a nation or a family."

 I use hardcover notebooks, arranged by year, to write down scraps of stories and new novel and story ideas.
 I have long used Moleskine notebooks, because I like the idea of respecting my ideas, showing them a little love, giving them a nice place to live.
 Moleskine notebooks also lay flat, which means the cover doesn't flop over and crowd your hand while you're trying to write.
-Since moving to France, I've been buying notebooks of different brands at the stationery store near my house, especially Rhodia notebooks, because they look cool (orange!) and the paper feels great under the pen.
+Since moving to Paris, I've been buying notebooks of different brands at the stationery store near my house.
+My favorite are Rhodia notebooks, because they look cool (orange!) and the paper feels great under the pen.

 Once I'm committed to a novel, I start writing on the computer.
 I write the first few pages in Word, just to get into the flow and make sure it's something worth writing.
 Eventually, I migrate to Scrivener.
 Scrivener does require a bit of a learning curve, but it's worthwhile if you do a lot of research.
 The program has rich features for organizing and saving text and visual research, as well as multi-media files.
 I was an early adopter, switching from PCs to Mac back in 2009 just so I could get Scrivener, which at the time was only available for Mac (now it's also available for Windows.)